Fujifilm X-E2S vs Leica Q Typ 116

 It is notable that the X-E2S has a microphone port, which is missing on the Q Typ 116.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the X-E2S and the Q Typ 116 have been discontinued, but can regularly be found used on eBay.
+Both the X-E2S and the Q Typ 116 have been discontinued, but can regularly be found used on ebay.
 The Q Typ 116 was replaced by the Leica Q2, while the X-E2S was followed by the Fujifilm X-E3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.
+Further information on the features and operation of the X-E2S and Q Typ 116 can be found, respectively, in the Fujifilm X-E2S Manual (free pdf) or the online Leica Q Typ 116 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-E2S or the Leica Q Typ 116 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.